Couple draw guns at crowd heading to St. Louis mayor’s home

 The names and letters are considered public records but Krewson’s actions received heavy backlash.

-Protesters nationwide have been pushing to “ defund the police ” following the death of George Floyd and other Black people killed by law enforcement.
-Floyd, who was in handcuffs, died May 25 after a white Minneapolis police officer pressed his knee on Floyd’s neck for nearly eight minutes.
+Protesters nationwide have been pushing to “ defund the police ” following the death of George Floyd in Minneapolis.
+Floyd, a Black man in handcuffs, died May 25 after a white police officer pressed his knee on Floyd’s neck for nearly eight minutes.

-Krewson, a white longtime alderwoman, was elected as St. Louis’ first female mayor in April 2017 by pledging to work to reduce crime and improve impoverished neighborhoods.
-She and her two young children were in the car in front of their home in 1995 when her husband, Jeff, was slain during a random carjacking attempt.

-Homicides have spiked in recent years in St. Louis, which annually ranks among the most violent cities in the nation based on FBI statistics.

-An online petition calling for Krewson’s resignation had more than 43,000 signatures as of early Monday.
+An online petition calling for Krewson’s resignation had about more than 43,000 signatures as of early Monday.

 “As a leader, you don’t do stuff like that … it’s only right that we visit her at her home,” said state Rep. Rasheen Aldridge, D-St. Louis, speaking into a megaphone at the protest Sunday.